 This division provides operational police services through the operation of four shifts.
 The Operations Captain conducts analysis of staffing needs and allocates patrol resources to achieve desired results through workload assessments.
-The Operations Captain supervises the patrol shifts, traffic, canine handlers, school crossing guards and SWAT.
+The Operations Captain supervises the patrol shifts, traffic, crisis negotiations team, school crossing guards, waterborne response unit and SWAT.

-- 1. Canine Unit: This unit provides canine support. - 2.
-Patrol Shifts: Currently there are four patrol shifts. - a.
+- 1. Patrol Shifts: Currently there are four patrol shifts. - a.
 Uniformed Patrol Police Officers provide primary police services. - b.
 Officers are assigned to squads in each shift. - c.
-Officers provide general patrol services and specialized patrol services as assigned. - 3.
+Officers provide general patrol services and specialized patrol services as assigned. - 2.
 Traffic: This unit holds primary responsibility for the safe and efficient flow of traffic within the city through the use of various methods and equipment.
-Other functions include investigation of accidents, provide funeral escorts, develop strategies to reduce accidents, and maintain traffic control devices within the city limits to include signs, signals, and markings and the administration of school crossing guard. - 4.
-Special Weapons and Tactics Team: This is a part-time unit of specialized, trained, sworn officers. - 5.
-Crisis Negotiators: This is a part-time unit made up of sworn officers.
+Other functions include investigation of accidents, provide funeral escorts, develop strategies to reduce accidents, and maintain traffic control devices within the city limits to include signs, signals, and markings and the administration of school crossing guard. - 3.
+Special Weapons and Tactics Team: This is a part-time unit of specialized, trained, sworn officers. - 4.
+Crisis Negotiations Team: This is a part-time unit made up of sworn officers.